 Are all Tibetans Buddhists?

 Although Tibetan Buddhism has become the main religious belief of local Tibetans, not all Tibetans believe in Buddhism.
 The Tibetan Buddhist followers explore and try to connect the relationship between humankind and Buddha, and all issues concerning human life and society, with the eventual attainment of enlightenment.
 This is the mode of thinking that guides their behavior and actions and bears the inevitable stamp of Tibetan Buddhism.
 Some scholars note that the Bon religion also occupies an important position within the religious beliefs of the masses.
 On the one hand, Tibetan Buddhism has been formed through long-term struggle and blending of Buddhism and Bon; on the other, Bon still has great influence in some remote areas of Tibet.

 How to book a Tibet tour?

-If you have decided to take the Tibet tour, you should pay us 10-20% of tour costs as deposit, the rest can be transferred to us before your starting or paid once your arrival in China.
+If you have decided to take the Tibet tour, you should pay us 10-20% of the tour costs as a deposit, the rest can be transferred to us before your start or paid once your arrival in China.
 You will get a detailed tour confirmation from us.